 FOR IMMEDIATE RELEASE

-The Office of the South African Military Ombud’s mandate is to investigate complaints lodged by current and former members of the South African National Defence Force(SANDF) concerning their conditions of service as well as members of the public concerning the official conduct of members.
-The complaints form is available for download on www.milombud.org.
+The mandate of the Office is to investigate complaints lodged in writing against the SANDF from current and former members of the SANDF, regarding their conditions of service, as well as members of the public regarding the official conduct of members of the SANDF.

 Masondo added that his Office is open to assist those who would like to lodge complaints.
 A complaints form is also available on the website of the Military Ombud